AscendNTNU/mocap/README.md

 ### On the Ubuntu computer
 At this point the drone should be powered on and the telemetry radio should be connected to the Ubuntu pc

-Launch mavrpoxy where you installed it (probably in home) (make sure QGroundControl is not running when launching mavproxy)
+Launch mavproxy where you installed it (probably in home) (make sure QGroundControl is not running when launching mavproxy)
 ```
 mavproxy --master=/dev/ttyUSB0 --out=udp:127.0.0.1:14550 --out=udp:127.0.0.1:14551 --out=udp:127.0.0.1:14552
 ```